Wednesday, March 11, 2026

 So Moses stretched out his staff over Egypt, and the LORD made an east wind blow across the land all that day and all that night.
 By morning the wind had brought the locusts; they invaded all Egypt and settled down in every area of the country in great numbers.
 Never before had there been such a plague of locusts, nor will there ever be again.
 They covered all the ground until it was black.
 They devoured all that was left after the hail--everything growing in the fields and the fruit on the trees.
 Nothing green remained on tree or plant in all the land of Egypt.

-And so there is another plague.
+And so there is another plague, the eighth.
 A swarm of locusts, in smaller doses, was a fairly common plague of that region.
 But this swarm is dramatically bigger than any previous swarm.

 Pharaoh quickly summoned Moses and Aaron and said, "I have sinned against the LORD your God and against you.
 Now forgive my sin once more and pray to the LORD your God to take this deadly plague away from me."